Living-with-machines/DeezyMatch/README.md

-# DeezyMatch (Deep Fuzzy string Matching)
+# DeezyMatch (Deep Fuzzy String Matching)

-## A flexible Deep Neural Network approach to fuzzy string matching
+## A Flexible Deep Neural Network Approach to Fuzzy String Matching

 DeezyMatch can be applied for performing the following tasks: